abtion/guidelines/best-practices/inclusive-language.md

 > I filled in the form with dummy values.

 **Good**
-> I filled in the form with default values.
+> I filled in the form with default/example/fake/test values.

 ## Sanity check
 **Bad**